-Situations that mandate people, businesses or countries to adapt to a new working model are unpredictable but, there are different ways that workers and companies can acclimate to these sudden changes.
-For modern tech companies, the infrastructures and policies needed for remote working are already in place as the vast majority of employees already have access to tools that allow the staff to work comfortably from home in the same manner as they were at the office.
+Situations that mandate people, businesses or countries to adapt to a new working model are unpredictable but, there are different ways that workers and companies can adjust to these sudden changes.
+Many modern tech companies have already in place the means and policies needed to allow the majority of employees to work comfortably from home in the same manner as they were at the office.
 This is the case of Nearshore Portugal.
 In fact, the software development industry is no stranger to remote working and this is especially true to us at since we are a nearshore software outsourcing provider.

 More than ever, people and businesses need to adapt to unforeseen changes.
-This means turning the situation to play it to our strengths, as employees and as organizations.
+This means turning the situation into a strength, rather than a crippling blow.
 As expected, converting a successful working from home attitude and mindset to action has its challenges.
 Yet, it’s also more easy that you might think.
 It’s all about organization.

 Following these simple home office optimization methods will make all the difference!

 First things first, organization means nothing unless you arrange your workspace in the best possible way.
 Having a dedicated area of your house to work is the ideal way to optimize your schedule and tasks as it helps to focus on the targets ahead, providing that mindset needed to get things done in the same way as you were at the office.
 Organize your day and clear all unnecessary objects from your desk so everything you need is nearby.

 Having the right technology